Ayrshire Scotland -

 those days when top British players would

-have been earning more like £6 per-week, at a time
+have been earning more like £6 per-week,

 when British Soccer players wages were capped!

-For the energetic young man it was a dream come
+though, it was a dream come

 true.